 Nikko

-The little city of Nikko packs a big punch when it comes to momiji, attracting a serious amount of visitors each year who go purely to experience the changing colours of the leaves.
+The little city of Nikko packs a big punch when it comes to momiji, attracting a serious amount of visitors each year who go purely to experience the changing colors of the leaves.

 Kegon Waterfall, Lake Chuzenji, and Shinkyo Bridge are all highly popular places for the ardent momiji hunters.